walmart scintilla photo collage

 Flexible and powerful ad-hoc analysis

-Alloy.ai eliminates this manual work by enabling ad-hoc analysis within the platform.
+Alloy.ai handles the data pulls for you, enables flexible ad-hoc analysis, and eliminates the manual work.
 Instead of being confined to pre-built charts and static reports, users can:

-Quickly drill down into trends and variances without relying on exporting CSVs from different systems
+• Quickly drill down into trends and variances without pulling additional data

 With Alloy.ai, teams don’t have to rely only on pre-built reports.
-They can flexibly analyze data to answer specific business questions, making decision-making faster and more precise.
+They can flexibly analyze data to answer specific business questions, making decision-making faster and data-driven.
 In short, it’s built for the way analysts like to analyze.

-Walmart gives their suppliers certain tools to help augment their replenishment systems.
+Walmart gives their suppliers certain tools to augment their replenishment systems.
 These include store-specific orders and push orders.
 If used correctly, these tools can improve on-shelf availability for the consumer, build trusting retailer relationships, and crucially, increase sales for your business.
-But figuring out when to use them and how often takes a lot of manual data crunching.
+But figuring out when to use them, and how, takes a lot of manual data crunching.

-You need to combine data from multiple different reports in Scintilla, calculate the need and then make adjustments to meet any supply chain constraints.
-Simply pulling all the latest data and stitching it all together can take significant time — and acting fast is critical to avoid missing the opportunities or avoiding stockouts.
-You also need to be careful with your calculations, to avoid unnecessary overstocks and losing your Replenishment Manager’s trust.
+To script a store-specific order, you need to combine data from multiple different reports in Scintilla, calculate the inventory need and then make adjustments to meet any supply chain constraints.
+Simply pulling all the latest data and stitching it all together can take significant time — and acting fast is critical to avoid missing opportunities or letting in-stocks get worse.
+It’s also important to avoid over-stocking stores, costing money in markdowns and losing your Replenishment Manager’s trust.

 Alloy.ai’s replenishment recommendations enable brands to:

 By automating and improving replenishment decisions, Alloy.ai helps brands ensure Walmart shelves remain stocked with the right products at the right time.
-Alloy.ai customers have identified, submitted and had Walmart RM’s approve millions of dollars in incremental replenishment orders — per month.
+Alloy.ai customers have identified, submitted and had Walmart RM’s approve millions of dollars in incremental orders — per week.

 See our replenishment recommendations workflow in action here: